NOW Inc. (DNOW) and the Battle of Fundamentals vs. Technicals

-NOW Inc. (NYSE:DNOW) went up by 8.65% from its latest closing price compared to the recent 1-year high of $11.91.
-The company’s stock price has collected 20.03% of gains in the last five trading sessions.
+NOW Inc. (NYSE:DNOW) went down by -3.79% from its latest closing price compared to the recent 1-year high of $11.91.
+The company’s stock price has collected 9.36% of gains in the last five trading sessions.
 Press Release reported on 12/09/20 that NOW Inc. Announces Fourth Quarter and Full-Year 2020 Earnings Conference Call

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.